-Part-time staff will be paid for at least three hours if already on duty for their scheduled work shift if the library closes early.
+The part-time people will be paid for at least three hours if already on duty for their\scheduled work shift if the library closes early.
 They will not be paid for time missed beyond what they have worked, or if they have already worked three hours and the library closes for inclement weather.